jimmywarting/StreamSaver.js/README.md

 blobStream.pipeTo(writeStream)
 ```

-Get a "stream" from ajax
+Get a "stream" from ajax<br>
-res.body is a readableByteStream, but don't have pipeTo yet
+res.body is a readableByteStream, but don't have pipeTo yet<br>
 So we have to use the reader instead which is the underlying method in streams
 ```javascript
 fetch(url).then(res => {